 Camusblathan is located in one of the most beautiful places in the world, with breathtaking views overlooking the Sound of Sleat to the Garden of Skye and haunting jagged peaks of the Cuillins and Isle Ornsay lighthouse.
 To the north towards the Kyles of Lochalsh you can see the lighthouse of Gavin Maxwell's Ring of Bright Water.
 In fact the house is almost identical to Maxwell's original Ring of Bright Water cottage.
 To the South the mysterious silhouettes of and the Islands of Eigg and Rhumm.
 Seals, otter, cormorants and many sea birds can be seen from the house.
 Dolphins, deer, golden eagles, wild cats and pine martins are in the area.

 The house has the charm of a family holiday cottage of yesteryear.
-It is warm and cosy, having central heating, a Rayburn, a log fire and a wood burning stove, and is a stone's throw from many beautiful sandy and rocky coves and a sheltered bay.
+It is warm and cosy, having a very efficient and modern central heating system.
+There is also a log fire and a wood burning stove and the house is a stone's throw from many beautiful sandy and rocky coves and a sheltered bay.
 There is a sandy beach in the harbour and a beach awash with shells in front of the house.
 Wonderful walks and as the name implies, the flora is outstanding.
 Use of a four wheel drive vehicle and 60 miles of fuel are even included in price.

 Inside there are three double bedrooms (one with two extra beds).
-The dining room has a table to seat 8, two easy chairs by the log fire and Rayburn.
+The dining room has a table to seat 8 and two easy chairs by the log fire.
 The sitting room has 3 sofas and a wood burning stove.
-There is a laptop and a selection of DVD's, but there is no television.
+There is a TV and a DVD player and a selection of DVD's.
+The television only plays DVD's and isn't connected for television programmes.
 The bathroom has a bath with shower over, wc and washbasin.
 There is plenty of hot water.

 The pillows are plump and the duvets are warm and both are wrapped in top quality cotton covers.
 Towels are top quality cotton too.

-The kitchen has a gas cooker, fridge freezer and dishwasher.
+The kitchen has a 5 ring gas hob, a separate gas oven, fridge freezer and dishwasher.
 It is well equipped with everything you need.
 Outside through the kitchen patio doors there is a wash room with washing machine and tumble dryer.